-A one-stop-shop for recreation, public art, nature and culture, the expansive Promenade Park green space maintains a treetop canopy trail, bike paths, the all-inclusive PNC Playground, Trubble Riverside Café and the Sweetwater Bandshell for live music events.
+A one-stop-shop for recreation, public art, nature and culture, the expansive Promenade Park green space maintains a treetop canopy trail, bike paths, the all-inclusive PNC Playground, Teds Snack + Bar for food and drinks, and the Sweetwater Bandshell for live music events.

 Arts Campus Fort Wayne

 Recently recognized as a Statewide Cultural District by the Indiana Arts Commission, Arts Campus Fort Wayne claims some of the city’s finest institutions, including the Fort Wayne Museum of Art, the Arts United Center, and the Auer Center for Arts and Culture.